parthsangani00/PRESTO/README.txt

-Download resnet18.pt and place it in PyTorch_CIFAR10/cifar10_models/state_dicts Download resnet18.pt and place it in PyTorch_CIFAR100/cifar100_models/state_dicts Download resnet18.pt and place it in PyTorch_STL10/stl10_models/state_dicts Data for SVHN and CIFAR10 is automatically fetched from within the code
+Download resnet18.pt and place it in PyTorch_CIFAR10/cifar10_models/state_dicts Download resnet18.pt and place it in PyTorch_CIFAR100/cifar100_models/state_dicts Download resnet18.pt and place it in PyTorch_STL10/stl10_models/state_dicts

 2. Creation of features - Run the following 2 commands to generate the features.